-During the first three months of fiscal 2021, we repurchased 332,878 shares of our common stock in the open market under our Board authorized repurchase program, thereby reducing our total shares outstanding.
-As of January 29, 2021, 6,709,378 shares remained available for repurchase under our Board authorized repurchase program.
-We currently expect to continue repurchasing shares of our common stock throughout the remainder of fiscal 2021, depending on our cash balance, debt repayments, market conditions, our anticipated working capital needs, and/or other factors.
+During the first nine months of fiscal 2021, we repurchased 1,733,477 shares of our common stock in the open market under our Board authorized repurchase program, thereby reducing our total shares outstanding.
+As of July 30, 2021, 5,308,779 shares remained available for repurchase under our Board authorized repurchase program.
+We currently expect to continue repurchasing shares of our common stock throughout the remainder of fiscal 2021, depending on our cash balance, debt repayments, market conditions, our anticipated working capital needs, the price of our common stock, and/or other factors.